muhammadyaseen/muhammadyaseen.github.io/index.md

 <span class="jobposition">Machine Learning Engineer (Dec.
 2016 - Present)</span>

 ---
+Achievements:

+* Deployment of company's first Apache Spark cluster

+* Deployment of company's first Apache Hadoop cluster

+* Architecting company's first Machine Learning pipeline

+Problems I have worked with:

-Customer churn
+* Customer churn

-Customer attrition or churn is an important problem for virtually any services industry, not just software.
 Indentifying the reasons of churn
 Support marketing teams in designing targeted campaigns based on data driven insights Predict customers that are more likely to churn
 A consistent and company-wide accepted measure of churn.

-Infrastructure health, and capacity planning
+* Infrastructure health, and capacity planning

-Infrastructure is the backbone of any software services company.
-Intelligent planning and monitoring.
-Proactive, rather than reactive measure are required to address issues in infrastructure.
-Similarly, companies can benefit both financially and user-experience wise if the infrastructure planning is data driven, based on clearly defined and consistent metrics.
-In other words, metrics, rather than speculation should be the norm.

-In this project I worked on development and deployement of Data ingestion and storage pipeline.
+In this project I worked on development and deployement of data ingestion and storage pipeline.
 Collection and robust, scalable storage of machine generated metrics of a global network.

-The data was then used for monitoring the health of system.
+The data was then used for monitoring the health of global IT infrastructure.
 Aid in scheduled load and capacity planning.
-This also reduced the manual effort of gathering data and compiling hefty reports, and increased accuracy and visibily.
+This also reduced the manual effort of gathering data and compiling hefty reports, and increased accuracy and visibility.

-Improving user experience through intelligent allocation of infrastructure

-Manual routing rules quickly become obsolete and the search space is too big to manually trace and identify the best cases.
-That's why we took an intelligent learning approach to the problem.
-The aim is to improve user experience by assigning the best possible infrastructure resource

-### Electronics Design Center
+### Electronics Design Center, NED University

 <span class="jobposition">Research Student (Jan.
 2015 - Apr.
 2015)</span>